Please login, activate your subscription,

 3. Identify the left ventricle and right ventricle in each cross section.
 How can you tell?

-9. What is can be a clinical consequence of myocardial thinning?
+17. What can be a clinical consequence of myocardial thinning?

 Please login, activate your subscription,